vrtmrz/obsidian-livesync/README.md

 1. In IBM Cloud Catalog, search "Cloudant".
    ![step 2](instruction_images/cloudant_2.png)

-1. You can choise "Lite plan" in free.
+1. You can choose "Lite plan" for free.
    ![step 3](instruction_images/cloudant_3.png)

 Select Multitenant(it's the default) and the region as you like.